-Combining the Category 6A performance you need with the Belden quality and reliability you expect, the REVConnect 10GXW System offers best-in-class noise immunity with 4 dB of PSANEXT and 10 dB of PSAACRF headroom.
-Belden’s superior product design and manufacturing capabilities ensure system performance that eliminates slow network speeds and maximizes uptime in wireless environments.
+Combining the Category 6A performance you need with Belden quality and reliability, the REVConnect 10GXW System offers best-in-class noise immunity with 4 dB of PSANEXT and 10 dB of PSAACRF headroom.
+Superior product design and manufacturing capabilities guarantee performance, speed and uptime in wireless environments.

 - In-building Wi-Fi

 - Indoor small cell deployment